What are Strike Options?

 Example 2 - Your Long position is automatically closed profitably at expiry

-With reference to Example 1 above, if BTC’s market price at contract expiration is US$26,500 — higher than the strike price of the contracts you bought —then the final amount you will receive is calculated based on the following formula:
+With reference to Example 1 above, if BTC’s indicative price at contract expiration is US$26,500 — higher than the strike price of the contracts you bought —then the final amount you will receive is calculated based on the following formula:

 (Contract Payout - Exchange Fee - Technology Fee) * No. of Contracts Traded